zoywongus/PokemonBattleAI/README.md

 # Status updates of project
 ```
+July 6: Implemented Trainer Class and functionality.
+Switch-in functions and checks implemented; not inserted in game logic yet

 June 30: Did lots of testing on stat and status moves.
 Fixed some mechanics (healing moves/critical hit) and bugs in accuracy.
 Added selfdestructing move mechanics for jokes.
 Added supported moves csv.
 Added more Pokemon samples to prepare for 6v6 implementation

 June 29: Added non damaging stat moves + non damaging status condition moves.
 Fixed some bugs for STAB, healing moves, and stat condition lists.